 The modems default username and password are admin and password respectively.

 Click the Advanced tab, click to expand the Administration drop down on the left hand side, then click Firmware Upgrade.
 Follow the steps.

 Now, configure the modem for bridge mode

-When firmware upgrade is complete, again in the Advanced tab, click to expand the Setup drop down on the left hand side, then click Internet Setup.
-Ensure the mode DHCP is set as the modem will get confused when set to bridge if previously set to PPPoE.
+Once the firmware upgrade is completed, again go in to the Advanced tab, click to expand the Setup drop down on the left hand side, then click Internet Setup.
+Ensure the mode DHCP is set (as the modem will get confused when set to bridge if previously set to PPPoE).

 Then click LAN Setup from the same menu, set the modems IP range to something that doesn't clash with your LAN, disable DHCP.

-Tip: Label the modem with the IP address you just gave it for later reference.
+Tip: Place a sticky label on the modem with the IP address you just gave it for later reference.

 In the Advanced tab once again, click the Device Mode option.
 Set the Device Mode option to Modem (Modem only).